Anonymity-washing: Overview and Critique of Guidelines

 and Ireland's DPC (Data Protection Commission) writes\cite{DPCpseudovsanon19}:

 The CNIL’s guidelines on anonymization are of particular interest, as they establish a strict standard to determine whether data can be considered anonymous.
 They assert that data is anonymous only when it is \textit{impossible} to re-identify the data subject.
 However, they recognise that when the risks of singling out, linkability, and inference are not met, data can be deemed anonymous if a subsequent analysis indicates a negligible risk of re-identification~\cite{CNILanon20}.
-Unfortunately, the definition of what constitutes a \textit{negligible} risk remains ambiguous. \\
+Unfortunately, the definition of what constitutes a \textit{negligible} risk remains ambiguous, since anonymization is a context-dependent process, depending on the nature of the data and its intended use. \\

-For these reasons, many controllers have given up on anonymization and prefer pseudonymization~\cite{burt21anonstandardsguide} even if pseudonymized data remain subject to the GDPR.
-The problem in this case is that \textit{``pseudonymized data are considered personal data, regardless of whether they are, or ever will be, in the hands of a person who holds the key needed for re-identification''}~\cite{peloquin2020disruptive}.
-The application of personal data regulation can be challenging, especially in the context of rapid data access, as evidenced by the case of health data (see also Section~\ref{practices}).